top of page

 Mindfulness of Mind

-Develops your ability to observe anxious thoughts without becoming entangled in them.
-This skill helps you recognize that thoughts are just thoughts, reducing their power to trigger anxiety.
+Observe anxious thoughts without becoming entangled in them.
+Recognize they're just thoughts, reducing their power.

 Non-Judgement